Musonder/Smart-Campus-Assignment/README_FIRST.md

   - `IMPLEMENTATION_SUMMARY.md` – summary of frontend implementation.

 - **System status & architecture**:
-  - `SYSTEM_STATUS.md` – what’s implemented and how to verify it.
+  - `SYSTEM_STATUS.md` – what's implemented and how to verify it.
   - `docs/README.md` – any additional deep‑dive technical notes.

-For INGInious internal docs, see under `INGInious/doc/` (official docs from the upstream project).

 ---

-## 8. How to run tests & CI
+## 6. How to run tests & CI

 With the virtualenv active: